ghdtldus/Staggered3DGridAnimations/README.md

-# Staggered (3D) Grid Animations with Scroll-Triggered Effects
+# Staggered (3D) Grid Animations with Scroll-Triggered Effects.

 A playful concept where we use scroll-based animations to create 3D grid effects and other transitions.